 By the way, you may have been an experimenter like me who played with the hot stove.
 But like me, you probably have not tried to walk out in front of a speeding bus, at least on purpose.

 Galileo was an Italian astronomer who lived about 400 years ago.
-He discovered an amazing amount of things and one of those things was that the Earth orbited around the Sun.
-Up until that point everyone thought that the Sun circled the Earth.
-If I came to your barn and sat with you in the morning and faced east, I would show you that the sun rose there and then went over our heads and set that evening in the opposite direction.
-After doing this for a few days I would probably convince you that it was a fact that the Sun circled the Earth.
+He discovered an amazing amount of things, and one of those things was that the Earth orbited around the Sun.
+Up until that point, everyone thought that the Sun circled the Earth.
+If I came to your barn and sat with you in the morning and faced east, I would show you that the Sun rose there and then went over our heads and set that evening in the opposite direction.
+After doing this for a few days, I would probably convince you that it was a fact that the Sun circled the Earth.

 Galileo had questions that the model of the Sun circling the Earth didn’t answer.
 For instance, why did we have seasons?
 Why did the length of day change between winter and summer?
-No one asked these questions or worse, they answered with something like, “Because that’s the way it is.”
+No one asked these questions, or worse, they answered with something like, “Because that’s the way it is.”
 Frustrated, he made a lot of observations and came up with a different model that answered these questions accurately.
 It had the Earth circling the Sun in an elliptical orbit and bent slightly on an axis away from the orbit.

 Galileo was sentenced to death by burning at the stake in the public square because of this belief.
-Fortunately for him, the Pope was a friend of his and commuted his sentence to a life of house arrest plus he had to burn all of his published books.
+Fortunately for him, the Pope was a friend of his and commuted his sentence to a life of house arrest, plus he had to burn all of his published books.
 How is that for challenging a belief system?
 To think that offering something that would help to explain things for all of humanity would cause such an uproar that you would be sentenced to death is almost unbelievable.
 Yet this is how humans work.

 But what if a belief is so strong that you are unwilling to change it?
-For example, all horses should be fed grain for them to get their “nutrients.”
+For example, all horses should be fed grain to get their “nutrients.”
 Soybeans are bad for horses.
 Horses should be automatically drugged to have a thorough dental exam and to perform a thorough dental float.
 The horse’s jaw needs to be balanced by filing down the incisors.